-The Inner Turning Basin has a diameter of 1,500 feet and it is limited to 1,210-foot long ships (PPX Gen III).
-As this does not provide a 20% length buffer, vessels that long have additional restrictions such as more tugboats and pilots, a 1.5 knots current limit, and only turning during the hours of 6 a.m. through 11 p.m. to turn safely.
+Once ships reach the length of most Post-Panamax Generation III (PPX Gen III), they are subject to significant restrictions when utilizing either turning basin.
+The Inner Turning Basin has a diameter of 1,500 feet and will accept vessels as long as 1,210-feet, which does include some PPX Gen III vessels.
+However, vessels at the largest end of that spectrum exceed the 20% length buffer, therefore these vessels have additional restrictions such as more tugboats and pilots, a 1.5 knots current limit, and only turning during the hours of 6 a.m. through 11 p.m. to turn safely.
 Waiting until these conditions are met can delay vessels from transiting.
 In addition, ships in the Inner Turning Basin have the added difficulty of having to counteract the drift caused by the channel's natural current.
 While midturn, vessels are perpendicular to the current and act like a dam.
-In all, it can take up to 3 and half hours for such the larger ships to undock, turn and leave the harbor.
+In all, it can take up to 3 and half hours for such these PPX Gen III vessels to undock, turn and leave the harbor.
 Smaller vessels can undock and leave in 1-2 hours.
+Since Ultra Large Container Vessels are longer than 1,210 feet, they are unable to utilize the Inner Turning Basin.

 While the Outer Turning Basin is bigger than the Inner Turning Basin with a diameter of 1,650 feet, it is subject to stronger currents.
-Thus, vessels longer than 1,115 feet (PPX Gen III) are only able to use this turning basin when the ebb (falling) tide is zero or when the flood (rising) tide is 1.0 knot.
+Thus, they will only accept PPX Gen III vessels when the ebb (falling) tide is zero or when the flood (rising) tide is 1.0 knot.
 Since these tides can occur as little as twice a day, waiting for these tides can suspend vessel transits.
+These currents also prevent Ultra Large Container Vessels from utilizing this Basin.

-The ULCVs are unable to utilize either turning basin, but this does not prevent them from calling at the Port, albeit with great effort.
-ULCVs must back out of the channel because they cannot use the turning basins to turn around, which leads to navigation inefficiencies within the harbor.
-In the Inner Turning Basin, ULCV cause a 2- to 3-hour delay for all other Inner Harbor vessels to allow ULCV to back out through the channel rather than turning in the basins and sailing out forwards.
-Much like cars, it is easier and safer to sail a vessel forward than backwards; thus, ULCVs sailing backwards requires an empty channel to prevent collisions and groundings.
-In addition, this necessitates the use of the Entrance Channel as a makeshift turning basin for ULCVs.
-The Entrance Channel is not designed for this purpose and due to its location, subjects ULCVs to the greatest exposure to wind and current effects in the Oakland Harbor, putting them at higher risk of groundings and collisions.
-This fact further limits ULCVs to only leaving during the slack water, a period between tidal changes where the water movement is minimal, which only occurs twice a day.
+While the Ultra Large Container Vessels are unable to utilize either turning basin, this does not prevent them from calling at the Port, albeit with great effort.
+Ultra Large Container Vessels must back out of the channel because they cannot use the turning basins to turn around, which leads to navigation inefficiencies within the harbor.
+In the Inner Turning Basin, Ultra Large Container Vessels cause a 2- to 3-hour delay for all other Inner Harbor vessels to allow them to back out through the channel rather than turning in the basins and sailing out forwards.
+Much like cars, it is easier and safer to sail a vessel forward than backwards; thus, Ultra Large Container Vessels sailing backwards require an empty channel to prevent collisions and groundings.
+In addition, this necessitates the use of the Entrance Channel as a makeshift turning basin for Ultra Large Container Vessels.
+The Entrance Channel is not designed for this purpose and due to its location, subjects Ultra Large Container Vessels to the greatest exposure to wind and current effects in the Oakland Harbor, putting them at higher risk of groundings and collisions.
+This fact further limits these vessels to only leaving during the slack water, a period between tidal changes where the water movement is minimal, which only occurs twice a day.
 All other times are unsafe and not allowed.
 Waiting until these conditions are met can again delay vessels from transiting.